This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cut the rind of the brie.
-Add your brie, cream cheese and bacon to a food processor.
+• Make the Filling: Remove the rind from your brie.
+Lightly chop your bacon.
+Add those along with cream cheese to a food processor.
 Blend until smooth.
+Transfer mixture to a piping bag.

-• Heat a large skillet on medium high heat.
-Add your sliced almonds to the dry pan in a single layer.
-Stir or shake often, for about 3 minutes, until golden brown and smells nutty.
-Using a mortar and pestle, pulverize the almonds into pretty small pieces.
+• Prepare the Almonds: Heat a large skillet over medium-high heat.
+Add sliced almonds in a single layer.
+Toast for 3 minutes, stirring frequently.
+Transfer to a mortar and pestle and crush into small pieces.

 Nutrition